 If your dog has any of these symptoms, it’s important to get medical attention immediately because the condition can be fatal if not treated quickly.

-Stages of the Canine Bloat or Gastric Torsion
+Stages of Canine Bloat or Gastric Torsion

 Stage 1